 If you need to sell your home because of a relationship breakdown, we offer a discreet way of doing so.
 We won't put up any signs, and everything you tell us is confidential.
 In this guide, we'll summarise the most important considerations when selling a house after divorce or separation, and we'll answer the most commonly asked questions about what you can expect from us.

-If you want to sell your house due to divorce or seperation, you need to collect all the relevant facts as quickly as possible.
+If you want to sell your house due to divorce or separation, you need to collect all the relevant facts as quickly as possible.
 Here are some of the things you need to think about if you want to complete the process as smoothly as possible.

 If yes, you're likely to be able to sell with a minimum of hassle.
 If not, then you need to put other options on the table.
 For example, sometimes one party can offer to buy out their ex-partner, leaving the former person free to sell, rent or remortgage the house as they see fit.
 When you talk about this, try to be fair and honest.
 If you're having difficulty deciding, a process like family mediation may help you come to an amicable solution.